 We ensure compatibility with the supported platforms through a suite of unit tests, the current status can be checked at the Steinwurf Buildbot page.
 At the bottom of the main page, you can find detailed information about which platforms and compilers are currently tested by Steinwurf.

 The Buildbot is used for several different libraries.
-The score-c and score-cpp libraries can be found in the overview on the main page.
+The score library can be found in the overview on the main page.